Nadolina/WGS_Kastner_lab/README.md

 1. The [sample].bam and its index, [sample].bam.bai
 2. GRCh38 with decoys and other accompanying files (/data/Kastner_PFS/references/HG38/) (1)

+With the current pipeline configuration, I recommend setting up your working directory as such:

+[sample 1]/
+  *bam
+  *bam.bai
+[sample 2]/
+  *bam
+  *bam.bai
+[sample n]/
+  *bam
+  *bam.bai

+batch-[rundate].txt - contains one sample ID per line, which corresponds to their directory names

 ## The pipeline

 ### Module 1: Re-alignment